DipHE, BA (Hons), GDip and MA in Theology, Ministry and Mission

 You have a choice of locations and study modes to suit you.

-Ordained Ministry students study either part or full-time at our Malling Abbey and/or Trinity House, Borough High Street teaching centres.
-Each year, they also attend six residential weekends in various locations around the South East, and a week-long residential school in Canterbury.
+Ordained Ministry students study either part or full-time at our Malling Abbey and/or Trinity House (Borough High Street) teaching centres.
+Each year, they also attend at least six residential weekends and a week-long residential school in Canterbury.

 Most modules are taken with students on other pathways.
 You will follow these ‘shared modules’ either through weekly evening classes each term (Mondays at Trinity House, Wednesdays at Malling Abbey), plus a one-day Saturday School; and/or weekly or fortnightly teaching days (Fridays at Malling Abbey).